-The Master of Athletic Training Program prepares highly qualified, multi-skilled healthcare professionals who collaborate with physicians to prevent, diagnosis, therapeutically intervene, and rehabilitate injuries and medical conditions.
+The Master of Athletic Training program prepares highly qualified, multi-skilled healthcare professionals who collaborate with physicians to prevent, diagnose, therapeutically intervene, and rehabilitate injuries and medical conditions.

 The Master of Athletic Training Program is committed to educating highly qualified allied health professionals who make a difference in the world by being productive, responsible, and engaged athletic trainers in a multicultural and rapidly changing world.
 This will be accomplished by emphasizing a personalized, diverse, and dynamic learning environment that stimulates engagement with technology, ideas, and other health professionals.